Robert Clark Morgan: Retirement from the sea

 His final diary that covers the period 15 March 1863 to 31 March 1864 tells of the voyage the Captain and Mrs Morgan made to Melbourne, Australia on the Yorkshire from about 30 March 1863 to 19 June 1863.
 It appears they came to be near their only surviving child (Robert Clark Morgan II).
 The son was baptised on 10 July 1829 at the Wesleyan Chapel George St. Greenwich.
-In the 1851 census Robert Clark Morgan II (aged 21) was residing in England with his patents at 83A Lower Road Deptford (also in the household was Mary A Wallace, niece, aged 22, born in Greenwich, Kent).
+In the 1851 census Robert Clark Morgan II (aged 21) was residing in England with his parents at 83A Lower Road Deptford (also in the household was Mary A. Wallace, niece, aged 22, born in Greenwich, Kent).
 His occupation is shown as a clerk at the East India Docks.
 He had lived in Samoa with his parents for a while and went to Sydney in 1849.
 He then went to Melbourne arriving in about 1852 at the time of the gold rush.
 He joined the Victorian civil service on 20 September 1852 as a revenue collector.
 He died in Melbourne, Australia at the age of 87 years a very wealthy man.

 Death

-Morgan died 23 September 1864 at Arthur St, South Yarra, Victoria, Australia, at the home of his son, aged 66.
+Morgan died aged 66 on 23 September 1864 at Arthur St, South Yarra, Victoria, Australia, at the home of his son.

 His dying words are that when he was asked by his son if he wanted anything was: "I want more love, more love to the Father, more love to the Son and more love to the Holy Spirit".